Middle Tennessee vs. Southern Miss NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Middle Tennessee and its opponents have gone over the current 48-point total in five of six games (83.3%) this season.
+- Middle Tennessee and its opponents have combined to score more than 48 points in five of six games this season.

-- Southern Miss' games have gone over 48 points in only one opportunity this season.

 - The combined points per game average of the two teams, 43.7, is 4.3 points fewer than Saturday's over/under.